Join Us — Frequently Asked Questions

 How many choristers are there currently?

-The number of members does tend to fluctuate but the membership is currently over 70.
-Almost all choristers sing in the choir’s annual and Christmas concerts, but generally the singing strength for our concerts is in the range 50-60.
+The number of members does tend to fluctuate but the membership is currently about 40.
+However, we are launching a membership drive aiming to raise the numbers to 60+.
+Almost all choristers sing in the choir’s annual and Christmas concerts, and generally the singing strength for our other concerts is currently about 30.

 What costs are involved?